balhoff/ubergraph-viz/README.md

 Example workflow for rendering SPARQL query results from Ubergraph using obographviz

 ## Requirements
-You will need the following tools on your `PATH`:
+You will need the following tools on your `PATH` (or use the docker script, see below):

 - `og2dot`—https://github.com/cmungall/obographviz
 - `dot`—https://graphviz.org